jessefalzone/ico-to-svg/README.md

 # ico-to-svg

 A tool to convert .ico icons to .svg.
-I needed a tool to batch process icons for research and learning purposes.
+I built this to batch process icons for research and learning purposes.

 ### Sample input (.ico)